Friday, 17 July 2020

 Nayanmars

-The moolavar is of swayambhu and little inclined to the north looks majestic.
-In koshtam, Vinayagar, Dakshinamurthy, Vishnu, Brahma, and Durgai ( Not standing on Mahishasuran ).
+The moolavar is of swayambhu and a little inclined to the north, and looks majestic.
+In koshtam, Vinayagar, Dakshinamurthy, Vishnu, Brahma, and Durgai (Not standing on Mahishasuran).

-In the artha mandapam Vishnu, Urchavars (the beauty of Sakthi and Pichadanar/Bhiksahadanar are to be seen), Chandrasekaran.
-Standing in one place we can have the darshan of Lord Shiva and Vishnu.
+In the artha mandapam, Vishnu, Urchavars (the beauty of Sakthi and Pichadanar/Bhiksahadanar are to be seen), and Chandrasekaran.
+Standing in one place, we can have the darshan of Lord Shiva and Vishnu.

 The Dwarapalakas are not regular murtis.
-The left side Dwarapalaka is somewhat, regular with the usual mudra ( The index finger – sushi).
-On the right side, dwarapalaka is dancing with a beautiful smile on his face. ( Thanks to the Sivachariyar and his son, who gave permission to take photographs of Dwarapalakas ).
+The left-side Dwarapalaka is somewhat regular with the usual mudra (The index finger – sushi).
+On the right side, the dwarapalaka is dancing with a beautiful smile on his face.
+(Thanks to the Sivachariyar and his son, who gave permission to take photographs of Dwarapalakas).

 Dwarapalakas

-Ambal Sri Thanumathyambal is in a separate Temple in the outer praharam and she is also called "Theekali Ambal" with anger/ugram on her face.
+Ambal Sri Thanumathyambal is in a separate temple in the outer praharam, and she is also called "Theekali Ambal" with anger/ugram on her face.
 It is believed that Adhi Shankara had changed the anger into peace/ Shantham.
-In koshtam Vinayagar, Annapoorani, Ambal with Abayavaram and Durgai.
+In the koshtam, Vinayagar, Annapoorani, Ambal with Abayavaram and Durgai.

-On the left is the Temple for Sri Rajarajeswari.
+On the left is the temple for Sri Rajarajeswari.
 Also, there is a copper plate inscription installed by Sri la Sri Sivanatha Mouna Swamigal (The inscription details are posted separately).
-Sri la Sri Sivananda mouna Swamigal jeeva samadhi is on the left side of the Temple arch.
+Sri la Sri Sivananda Mouna Swamigal Jeeva Samadhi is on the left side of the temple arch.
 He had done a lot of thirupani to this temple.
-He had cured many deceases through vibhuti and vilva / Bilva leaves.
+He had cured many diseases through vibhuti and vilva / Bilva leaves.
 He spent all the donations on the thirupani.
-(A copper plate with inscriptions can be seen on one left side near Sri Ambikeswari samedha Sri Raja Rajeswarar temple between the two Rajagopurams).
+(A copper plate with inscriptions can be seen on the left side near Sri Ambikeswari samedha Sri Raja Rajeswarar temple between the two Rajagopurams).

 Arunagirinathar has sung hymns in praise of Lord Murugan of this Temple in his Thiruppugazh.